 If you enjoy outdoor activities, winter might be the perfect time to visit a ski resort or participate in various sports.
 Also, since this gorgeous city in Turkey boasts a unique winter scenery, you can snap lots of spectacular pictures.

-Visiting Istanbul In Winter Weather
+Istanbul Winter Weather By Month

 Rain is more common, so packing waterproof clothing is advisable.
 Despite the chill, December in Istanbul is magical, especially with the city lights and holiday decorations.
-It’s a great time to explore indoor attractions like museums and historical sites or enjoy a hot Turkish tea or coffee in one of the many cozy cafés.
+It’s a great time to explore indoor attractions like museums and historical sites, or enjoy a hot Turkish tea or coffee in one of the many cozy cafés.

 Weather in December